Oft3r/Oft3r/README.md

 <!--
-  README built to position Elier (Oft3r) as a Web3 security auditor and builder.
+  README built to position Elier (Oft3r) as a Web3 builder and automation specialist.
   Update metrics, contact links, and visual assets with your production information before publishing.
 -->